-Join Derrick Story for an in-depth discussion in this video Working with continuous lights vs. strobes, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Working with continuous lights vs. strobes, part of Portrait Photography: High School Seniors.

 …So, on this shoot, which was an indoor shoot, I…used two different types of lights and I like them both.…They have their own strengths and weaknesses and…I thought, well let's go over those right now.…Let's start here with my continuous light.…I like this guy.…This is a very simple setup.…It's made by Lole and they're called ego lights, E-G-O.…And what they are, are compact fluorescents, and they're in here.…I'll even give you a peek at these, right there.…Two of them in there.…